-If, due to damage, your vehicle must be towed with the front wheels on the ground, do the following:
+If your Honda cannot be transported by flat-bed, it should be towed by wheel-lift equipment with the front wheels off the ground.
+If, due to damage, your vehicle must be towed with the front wheels on the ground. do the following: